HCDigitalScholarship/documentation/lemp_stack.md

 $ sudo -u postgres psql postgres
 ```

 This should open up a new prompt, something like `postgres=#`.
-Type `\password postgres` to set the main Postgres password.
-Make sure to write it down somewhere.

 You should make a Postgres account before you create your database.
-The username should reflect the project, so for example the database user for a project Foo might be called `foodb`.
+The username should reflect the project, so for example the user for a project Foo might be called `fooadmin`, and the database could be called `foodb`.
 Still at the Postgres prompt, type (make sure to put single quotes around the password, and a semicolon at the end of the line)

 ```
-$ CREATE USER <some descriptive name> WITH PASSWORD '<password>';
+$ CREATE USER <database-username> WITH PASSWORD '<password>';
-$ CREATE DATABASE <your database name>;
+$ CREATE DATABASE <database-name>;
+$ ALTER ROLE <database-username> SET client_encoding TO 'utf8';
+$ ALTER ROLE <database-username> SET default_transaction_isolation TO 'read committed';
+$ ALTER ROLE <database-username> SET timezone TO 'UTC';
-$ GRANT ALL PRIVILEGES ON DATABASE <your database name> TO <the username you created>;
+$ GRANT ALL PRIVILEGES ON DATABASE <database-name> TO <database-username>;
 ```

 Finally, type `\q` to exit.

-You'll probably need to do some additional configuration to get Postgres to communicate with your application.
-Check out [the Postgres documentation](https://help.ubuntu.com/community/PostgreSQL) for more details.
-If you're using Python, you probably need the `psycopg2` package.
-This will be installed in step 5, but take a look at [this Stack Overflow post](https://stackoverflow.com/questions/5420789/how-to-install-psycopg2-with-pip-on-python) if you get any installation errors.

 ## Step 4: Install PHP or Python